lzydmxy/byconity-tpcds/README.md

 ## Run TPC-DS

 ### Install required packages
-make sure you have following packages install in your syste: gcc, make, flex, bison, byacc, git, time
+Make sure you have following packages install in your syste: gcc, make, flex, bison, byacc, git, time
 ```
 sudo apt-get install gcc make flex bison byacc git time
 ```

 ### Install ByConity client
+Make sure the ByConity client are installed.
 You can install the package from [this page](https://github.com/ByConity/ByConity/releases).
 After installation you have to move the `clickhouse` binary to `bin` folder in this project.

 ### Setup paramters
 ```